 “It probably happens more often than people realize,” P. Murali Doraiswamy, MBBS, a neuroscientist at Duke University Medical Center, told The New York Times.

 Doraiswamy estimates that when doctors suspect Alzheimer’s disease, they’re right 50 to 60 percent of the time.
-Another 25 percent of patients might actually have another form, or cause, of dementia.
+Another 25 percent of patients might have another form, or cause, of dementia.

 “There’s a long list, several hundred drugs, both prescription and over the counter, that can impair memory,” Doraiswamy says.
-The wide range includes medications for urinary incontinence, antihistamines, cardiac drugs, painkillers, some antidepressants, and anti-anxiety medications.
+The wide range includes medications for urinary incontinence, antihistamines, heart drugs, painkillers, some antidepressants, and anti-anxiety medications.